mavryk-network/mavryk-rust/apps/baker/README.md

 Skip this section if you already have a Tezos account ready for baking.

-Pick a new <delegate_alias> and generate a new Tezos account using the Octez client.
+Pick a new <delegate_alias> and generate a new Tezos account using the Mavkit client.

 ```
-tezos-client -E "http://localhost:18732" gen keys <delegate_alias>
+mavryk-client -E "http://localhost:18732" gen keys <delegate_alias>
 ```

 You need to fund this account with at least 6000 ꜩ.
 Register the account as a delegate and wait the amount of time equal to between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).

 ```
-tezos-client -E "http://localhost:18732" register key <delegate_alias> as delegate
+mavryk-client -E "http://localhost:18732" register key <delegate_alias> as delegate
 ```

-By default, tezos-client stores the secret key for the account in the `$HOME/.tezos-client` directory.
+By default, mavryk-client stores the secret key for the account in the `$HOME/.mavryk-client` directory.

 See the [baking documentation](../../baking/mainnet/README.md#initialize-keys-for-bakerendorser) for more details.

-See the [Key management](https://tezos.gitlab.io/user/key-management.html) guide for more information.
+See the [Key management](https://protocol.mavryk.org/user/key-management.html) guide for more information.

 ### Use ledger

 Alternatively, you can use an external ledger.

-Install tezos baker app in ledger by using ledger-live gui tool.
+Install mavryk baker app in ledger by using ledger-live gui tool.
 You also need to open baker app and enable baking.

 Run signer, it will be running in background:
 ```
-nohup tezos-signer \
+nohup mavryk-signer \
     -E "http://localhost:18732" \
     launch http signer &
 ```

 After that, run this in the terminal
 ```
-tezos-signer \
+mavryk-signer \
     -E "http://localhost:18732" \
     list connected ledgers
 ```